OpenStuder/OpenStuder.github.io/clientlibs.md

 - `SIProtocolError`: If the client is not connected or not yet authorized.

 **Callback parameters**: `onMessagesRead()`
-An array of SIMessage instance with the different information:
 1. The status of the operation.
 2. The number of messages retrieved.
 3. The list of retrieved messages.